clickysteve/Alfred-Workflows/keybase.io alfred workflow/README.md

 * For *decryption*, Alfred will take the PGP block provided, decrypt it using the Keybase shell, and copy the resulting decrypted message to the clipboard.

+* To *track* a user, type 'track' followed by the username.
+Terminal will not close automatically, to allow you to verify the proofs manually.

 ###Known Issues/Improvements###

 * This requires you to be logged in to the Keybase Shell, and so the first time the process isn't as smooth.
 In future I'd like to work out a better way of doing this (if possible).